-Expansion projects are expected to scale practices that have prior evidence of effectiveness, in order to improve outcomes for high-need students.
-They are also expected to generate important information about an intervention's effectiveness, including for whom and in which contexts a practice is most effective, as well as cost-effectiveness.
+Expansion projects are expected to scale practices that have prior evidence of effectiveness, in order to improve outcomes for high-need and underserved students.
+They are also expected to generate important information about an intervention's effectiveness, such as for whom and in which contexts a practice is most effective, including cost-effectiveness.
 Expansion projects are uniquely positioned to help answer critical questions about the process of scaling a practice to the national level (as defined in this notice) across geographies.
 Expansion grantees are encouraged to consider how the cost structure of a practice can change as the intervention scales.
 Additionally, grantees may want to consider multiple ways to facilitate implementation fidelity without making scaling too onerous.

 Expansion applicants are encouraged to design an evaluation that has the potential to meet the strong evidence (as defined in this notice) threshold.
-Expansion grantees should measure the cost effectiveness of their practices using administrative or other readily available data.
+Expansion grantees should measure the cost-effectiveness of their practices using administrative or other readily available data.
 These types of efforts are critical to sustaining and scaling EIRfunded effective practices after the EIR grant period ends, assuming that the practice has positive effects on important student outcomes.
-In order to support adoption or replication by other entities, the evaluation of an Expansion project should identify and codify the core elements of the EIR-supported practice that the project implements, and examine the effectiveness of the project for any new populations or settings that are included in the project.
+In order to support adoption or replication by other entities, the evaluation of an Expansion project should identify and codify the core elements of the EIR-supported practice that the project implements and examine the effectiveness of the project for any new populations or settings that are included in the project.
 The Department intends to provide grantees and their independent evaluators with evaluation technical assistance.
 This evaluation technical assistance could include grantees and their independent evaluators providing to the Department or its contractor updated comprehensive evaluation plans in a format as requested by the technical assistance provider and using such tools as the Department may request.
 Grantees will be encouraged to update this evaluation plan at least annually to reflect any changes to the evaluation, with updates consistent with the scope and objectives of the approved application.

-The FY 2021 Expansion grant competition includes two absolute priorities and two invitational priorities.
-All Expansion applicants must address both absolute priorities.
-Applicants have the option of addressing one or more of the invitational priorities.
+The FY 2022 Expansion grant competition includes two absolute priorities and two competitive preference priorities.
+Applicants have the option of addressing one or both competitive preference priorities.